 The full Council Tax bill assumes that the dwelling is the sole or main residence of two or more adults.
 If only one adult lives in a dwelling (as their main home), we will reduce the council tax bill by a quarter (25%).
 If you have been granted a discount which you believe you are not entitled to, or you think you are entitled to a discount but of a smaller amount, you are legally required to tell us within 21 days.
-If you fail to do this, you may be fined a £50 penalty.
+If you fail to do this, you may be fined up to a £280 penalty.

 People in the following groups do not count towards the number of adults resident in a dwelling: